RummelF/CurveClaw/README.md

 # CurveClaw

 ## OVERVIEW
 CurveClaw is a tool which extracts numerical data from images.
-CurveClaw has particularly been applied to the digitalisation of phase diagrams within the Materials Group of UKRI STFC Hartree Centre, where we care about identifying regions bound by lines.
+CurveClaw has particularly been applied to the digitalisation of both binary and ternary phase diagrams within the Materials Group of UKRI STFC Hartree Centre, where we care about identifying regions bound by lines.
 CurveClaw has also been used within the same group to extract the data of x vs y line plots to identify the x and y coordinates of pixels in lines on more general scientific plots.

 ## INSTALLATION INSTRUCTIONS
 ### Prerequisites